-\Guidelines for the essays
+Guidelines for the essays

-Each essay is to contain no less than 150 words.
+Each essay is to contain a minimum of 100 words.
 They must be typed.
 You are expected to use a dictionary, especially one of those recommended in this syllabus.
 You may also ask a native speaker to look over your work and offer suggestions, HOWEVER, THE ESSAYS HAVE TO BE YOUR WORK.

-- Essays must be typed and double-spaced with 1-inch margins. - Times New Roman .12 font must be used with appropriate accents (handwritten accents are not accepted). - In order to type accents in Microsoft Word follow these guidelines with your computer keyboard: - 1) For è: Push Ctrl + ' at the same time (' is the key with ~ on top), let go and next push e and this produces è - 2) For ò: Push Ctrl + ' at the same time, let go and next push o and this produces ò - 3) For à: Push Ctrl + ' at the same time, let go and next push a and this produces à
+- Essays must be typed and double-spaced with 1-inch margins. - Times New Roman .12 font must be used with appropriate accents (handwritten accents are not accepted). - In order to type accents in Microsoft Word follow these guidelines with your computer keyboard:

+1) For \dot{e} : Push Ctrl + ' at the same time (' is the key with ~ on top), let go and next push e and this produces \dot{e}

+2) For $\dot{\mathbf{o}}$: Push Ctrl + ' at the same time, let go and next push o and this produces $\dot{\mathbf{o}}$

+3) For à: Push Ctrl + ' at the same time, let go and next push a and this produces à